-7KBW is “Highly recommended for commercial, insurance, and fraud-related disputes” and “its top silks command huge respect in the courts” (Legal 500 UK Bar 2020).
+7KBW is “A formidable all-round commercial set” (Chambers UK Bar Awards 2021); “Highly recommended for commercial, insurance, and fraud-related disputes” and “its top silks command huge respect in the courts” (Legal 500 UK Bar 2020).
 Its Members “are nothing if not versatile as illustrated by the variety of matters they’ve handled in the past couple of years” (Chambers UK Bar 2020).

 7 King’s Bench Walk has an exceptional reputation for its commercial litigation practice.
 Our members are renowned for their expertise in this area.
 Chambers possesses strength in depth across all areas of commercial law.
 Members of 7KBW act in cases whenever clients require the best representation possible in a commercial dispute – anywhere in the world.

 We work regularly with all the leading law firms practising in this area, including those in the City of London and across the United Kingdom.
 We also receive instructions from leading international law firms.
 Our members have worked in all the major global dispute resolution centres.
 We also work closely with general counsel and in-house legal teams in key business sectors, such as aviation, logistics, shipping, commodities, insurance, energy, natural resources, mining, and other industries, as well as industry bodies like P&I Clubs.

 All members aim to ensure the cost-effective resolution of commercial disputes.
 They are skilled in providing informed, practical, and commercial advice on the whole range of dispute resolution issues, from advice on the legal merits of a claim, to devising appropriate settlement strategies, to preparation and presentation at trial or appeal.